 Students, parents and Chelmsford Public Schools' employees (including but not limited to educators, administrators, school nurses, paraprofessionals, cafeteria workers, custodians, van drivers, van monitors), who witness or become aware of bullying, cyber bullying or retaliation should immediately report it to the principal.
-The Chelmsford Public Schools will not tolerate retaliation against a person who reports bullying or cyberbullying, or witnesses or has reliable information about bullying or cyberbullying.
+The Chelmsford Public Schools will not tolerate retaliation against a person who reports bullying or cyberbullying, provides information during an investigation of bullying or cyberbullying, or witnesses or has reliable information about bullying or cyberbullying.